visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. _Cylindrical_Radius_Expression_Function:

 Cylindrical Radius : ``cylindrical_radius(<Mesh>)``
-     Converts the coordinates of the input mesh from cartesian coordinates to cylindrical coordinates and returns the radius component of the cylindrical coordinates.
+     Converts the coordinates of the input mesh from Cartesian coordinates to cylindrical coordinates and returns the radius component of the cylindrical coordinates.

 Time Iteration Expressions
 """"""""""""""""""""""""""

-Expression Compatability Gotchas
+Expression Compatibility Gotchas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 VisIt will allow you to define expressions that it winds up determining to be